Loyola was recently ranked the 2nd Best College for Psychology in Louisiana by Niche.

 - 45 hours of general electives

 For a full list of courses and course descriptions, visit the curriculum page.
 You can also download the degree program course listing (DPCL) to view program requirements in a helpful worksheet format.

 The College of Arts and Sciences serves as the anchor of the Loyola academic experience and provides all students with a foundation in knowledge through teaching and scholarship within and across the liberal arts and sciences.

 Providing a holistic education rooted in Jesuit tradition, the College prepares students to lead meaningful lives with and for others; to appreciate and contribute to global cultures; to think critically and make decisions for the common good; and to have a commitment to the Ignatian belief of a life of justice and service to others.

 About the Department of Psychological Sciences

-By exposing Loyola students to psychology as a scientific discipline, the Department of Psychological Studies provides the foundation by which they may make sound judgments, evaluate diverse issues and positions, and develop competencies essential to inquiry, analysis, and communication.
+By exposing Loyola students to psychology as a scientific discipline, the Department of Psychological Sciences provides the foundation by which they may make sound judgments, evaluate diverse issues and positions, and develop competencies essential to inquiry, analysis, and communication.

 The department strives to cultivate in students skills of critical reasoning, discernment, and argumentation as essential to scientific literacy.
 In recognizing the need for innovative approaches to education, the department provides opportunities for students to build on academic experiences through the use of community-engaged courses, practicum/internship courses and field experiences, laboratory and research experiences, and independent, student-designed courses of study.